josephwms/ECO395m-statlearning-exercises/excersises03.md

 <figcaption aria-hidden="true">Table 4</figcaption>
 </figure>

-We see that, unsurprisingly, random forest and xgboost do the best out of box.
+We see that, unsurprisingly, gbm, random forest and xgboost do the best out of box.
 We now turn to tuning those models to determine which is best.
-We use intuition to tune the xgboost model: increasing to `max_depth = 8` to make the the model more complex and increasing number of trees to `nrounds = 10000` to improve performance.
+We use intuition and cross validation to tune each tree model.
+For xgboost, we increase to `max_depth = 8` to make the the model more complex and increase number of trees to `nrounds = 10000` to improve performance.
 Our final model is xgboost.

 ![](excersises03_files/figure-markdown_strict/unnamed-chunk-9-1.png)

-    ## xgboost rsme: 789.7363
+    ## xgboost rsme: 813.0357

 In order to answer our principal question of whether or not a ‘green rating’ has a significant effect on building revenue we calculate a